Storing your coffee

 Grinding coffee is also one of the most satisfying things about preparing coffee, the aromas that fill the room are half of the reason we do what we do!

-Once you’ve ground coffee your giving it a small lifespan, we don’t tend to recommend working with pre-ground coffee longer than 1-2 weeks depending on the coffee.
+Once you’ve ground coffee you're giving it a small lifespan, we don’t tend to recommend working with pre-ground coffee longer than 1-2 weeks depending on the coffee.
 By that time, everything that you’re paying for is lost and you’re essentially left with stale coffee.

 When it comes to storing coffee there is also a lot of misnomers out there.
 Airtight is always best and out of sunlight is also key.
 We have a stylish coffee cannister from Frank Green just for this purpose!
 The BIGGEST mistake you can make storing coffee is by putting it in the fridge.
 You’re introducing a world of problems here, if you don’t believe us then store your coffee in the fridge next to some fresh tomatoes and see how your next brew tastes!

 Ground coffee in particular will absorb the flavours of whatever surrounds it.
 It’s one of the positives and negatives about storing ground coffee in the fridge.
 Looking to get rid of an odour?
 Leave a cup of ground coffee exposed in the fridge and it will take care of it.